-As of 2019, some 21% of National Assembly members are women, slightly higher than the rate in neighboring Colombia (20%) but lower than neighboring Costa Rica (46%) and the US (24%).
-Since electing Mireya Moscoso as its first and only female President in 1999 (see p.
-13 of History and Myth), the number of women serving in public office has steadily increased.
-In 2014, Isabel Saint Malo (pictured with then-President Varela and US Secretary of State Kerry during her inauguration) became Panama's first female Vice President.
+As of 2023, some 23% of National Assembly members are women, lower than the rate in neighboring Colombia (29%), Costa Rica (47%) and the US (29%).
+Since electing Mireya Moscoso as its first and only female President in 1999 (see History and Myth), the number of women serving in public office has steadily increased.
+In 2014, Isabel Saint Malo became Panama's first female Vice President.
 Further, Panama has instituted policies aimed at encouraging women's participation in politics, such as mandating that candidate lists are at least 50% women.
 However, the requirement applies only to primaries and other nomination processes.